+Turn now to figures 2(a) and 2(b).
 The distinction between (merely) everywhere stable utility functions on the one hand, and those that are everywhere strongly stable on the other, also deserves comment.
-An agent who holds a utility function that is everywhere stable but fails to be everywhere strongly stable may find himself with a choice between constant acts that are equally good by his own lights: he currently holds credence distribution p, but there may be some distinct credence distribution q such that, by the lights of p itself, k_p and k_q are of equal (optimal) expected epistemic utility.
-When this occurs, the agent can stick to his current distribution p, but it will be equally consistent with ideal rationality if he chooses to move to q on a whim.
-An agent whose utility function is everywhere strongly stable, on the other hand, never has any such free options; he must always, unless new evidence comes along, stick to his current credence distribution.
+An agent who holds a utility function that is everywhere stable but fails to be everywhere strongly stable (as in figure 2(b)) may find himself with a choice between constant acts that are equally good by his own lights: if he currently holds credence distribution p_7 , there is a distinct credence distribution p_8 such that, by the lights of p_7 itself, k{p_7} and k{p_8} are of equal (and optimal) expected epistemic utility.
+When this occurs, the agent can stick to his current distribution p_7 , but it will be equally consistent with ideal rationality if he chooses to move to p_8 on a whim.
+An agent whose utility function is everywhere strongly stable (figure 2(a)), on the other hand, never has any such free options; he must always, unless new evidence comes along, stick to his current credence distribution.
 (This distinction will be of some importance in section 3.3.)

-3.2 Theorem: Quasiconditionalization maximizes expected epistemic utility
+3.2 Theorem: Quasiconditionalisation maximizes expected epistemic utility